Coppell Classic Swing

 For Policy:

 A lot of my views are pretty similar as LD generally.
-It comes down to a basic offense/defense paradigm and I'm more likely to default policymaker.
-I also tend to lean more towards competing interps.
+It comes down to a basic offense/defense paradigm as always.
+I default policymaking and competing interps, but can of course be persuaded otherwise.

 For PF: